Do I Need Car Rental Insurance? What's Included and What's Not

 • If you don’t, take some excess protection.
 A standalone policy is normally the best value; the counter’s full coverage is the convenient, pricier fallback.

-• For a short, cheap rental, the maths can favour just accepting the excess risk — but remember a single scrape can cost more than the whole trip’s cover.
+• For a short, cheap rental, the maths can favour accepting the excess risk, but a single scrape can still cost more than the whole trip.

-The one thing to avoid is paying the counter for cover you already hold through your card.
+The one thing to avoid is paying the counter for cover you already hold through your card, your own insurer, or a policy you bought last month and forgot about.

 “Full coverage” rarely means everything.
 Even the pricey counter option commonly excludes: